Mahānipāta Jātaka: 2. Prince Mahajanaka (the lost prince) - Act of vigour (viriya)

 Prince Mahajanaka embarked on board a ship bound for Suvarnabhumi, the golden land in the East, with the purpose of regaining his deceased father's Kingdom of Videha.
 The ship, having been violently tossed on the seas as it sailed its course, could not survive the damage.
 Planks gave way, the water rose higher and higher, and the ship began to sink in the middle of the ocean.
 Although knowing the vessel was doomed, Mahajanaka did not panic.
 He prepared himself for the ordeal by eating until his belly was full.
 For seven days Mahajanaka floated in the ocean before the goddess Manimekhala observed him in the water.
-She recognized Mahajanaka and carried him away.
-Thrilled by heavenly contact, Mahajanaka fell into a sleep.
+She recognized the perseverance of Mahajanaka and carried him away to Mithila.
+Mahajanaka went on to marry his cousin, princess Sīvalī, and was rightfully crowned as the new king of Videha.
+After siring a child and a fulfilling reign, he renounced the world and became a rishi.

 3. Prince Suvanna Sāma (the devoted prince) - Act of benevolence (mettā)

 Sama cares for his blind parents.